sarjukumargurung/argoCD-gitops-demo/README.md

 ## 6. Verify and Access the Running App

-Once created, Argo CD will immediately pull the deployment manifests, change from OutOfSync to Synced, and show healthy green icons for your resources.To verify the app is running locally on your machine and access it, expose the guestbook service using kubectl
+Once created, Argo CD will immediately pull the deployment manifests, change from OutOfSync to Synced, and show healthy green icons for your resources.

+To verify the app is running locally on your machine and access it, expose the guestbook service using kubectl

 ```bash
 kubectl port-forward svc/guestbook-ui 8090:80